solita/solita.github.com/_posts/2021-03-05-automatically-generated-api-tests-with-clojure-and-reitit.md

 ```

 But since some routes require some endpoint-specific payload and some
-preconditions (eg. to update a resource, one needs to create it first), let's
+preconditions (eg. to update a resource, in this api one needs to create it
-add those into the object:
+first), let's add those into the object:

 ```clojure
 (def test-routes